demisto/content/Packs/Okta/Integrations/Okta_v2/README.md

 - okta.users.read

-##### Prerequisites
+### Prerequisites
-1. Generate an API token as described previously.
-This is required for some backend API calls that are needed to setup OAuth authentication.
+1. Generate an API token using the same steps described on the [Authentication using API Token](#authentication-using-api-token) section.
+Make sure the token is generated from an account with administrative privileges.
+   An API token is required for the initial set up of the app that's configured for OAuth authentication, and is used only for a single API call that grants the configured app the 'SUPER_ADMIN' role.
 2. Sign in to your Okta organization as a user with administrative privileges.
 3. In the Admin Console, go to **Applications** > **Applications**.
 4. Click **Create App Integration**.